SophieO1970/Github-App/README.md

 ## Description

 - Github project is a basic website/App that allows a user to view their github using their github link and live links.
-It also allow the user to view and access others people's
+It also allow the user to view and access others people's github.
 # Setup Instruction
 ## First Method
-1. Go to github and create a new repository ie https://github.com/SophieO1970/Quotes-App
+1. Go to github and create a new repository ie https://github.com/SophieO1970/Github-App

 2. In the terminal Navigate to the directory you want the project to reside in e.g (cd-/Desktop)